[?] Start Receiving This Blog Today By Simply Subscribing

 If we can think in these terms, maybe the resomation-process is something to be looked at seriously.

-Resomation actually means "returned to the Earth" and for those looking for the perfect way to leave this earth in an eco-friendlier style, the idea seems quite fitting and appropriate.
+Resomation actually means "returned to the Earth" and for those looking for the perfect way to leave this earth in a much ecofriendlier style, the idea seems quite fitting and rather appropriate.

 It is apparently done in a handful of states in the US, Florida being one of them.